Ederson to miss Liverpool showdown, Guardiola confirms | Goal.com

 The Premier League's top two sides are due to meet for the first time this season at the weekend, with six points currently separating them in the table.

-Liverpool have gained a healthy advantage after winning ten of their first 11 fixtures, but City can make up significant ground with a win on Merseyside.
+Liverpool have gained a healthy advantage after winning 10 of their first 11 fixtures, but City can make up significant ground with a win on Merseyside.

 The Brazilian was forced to come off at half-time during City's 1-1 draw with Atalanta on Wednesday, with Claudio Bravo drafted in as his replacement.